alwaysdata/documentation/src/content/en/docs/domains/transfer-a-domain/index.md

     ![](images/admin-panel_add-domain-3.png)

 > [!WARNING]
-> A validation e-mail is set for a certain number of extensions.
+> A validation email is set for a certain number of extensions.
 Without validation, the transfer is aborted.

 > [!NOTE]